 Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
 All transactions involving such organisations are conducted in accordance with the requirements of the Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-No related party transactions took place in the period of account (other than certain trustees' remuneration already disclosed in note 10).
+The following related party transaction took place during the period (other than certain trustees' remuneration already disclosed in note 10):